 The availability of UKD jobs is far more restricted across the rest of EJSU, especially in the more isolated areas.
 For information on job opportunities in other locations please contact the local Community Liaison officers, these jobs are usually advertised on the community Facebook groups and newsletters.

 Following AFF discussion with the Global Support Organisation, a new Force Information Note (03/2022) has been developed and is available from EJSU National Support Elements.
-Read our update posted on 15 June 2022.Back to top
+See more information, please see our Employment overseas page.Back to top

 Education provision varies across EJSU supported areas.
 In some locations, MOD schools are used.
 The only EJSU locations that have access to MOD schools are SHAPE, Brunssum, Naples and Ramstein.